Altoona teen recounts 'scary' E. coli ordeal from eating tainted lettuce

 Mia Zlupko, a 16-year-old from Altoona, is a dancer who likes to eat healthy.

-So it wasn't unusual for her to buy a salad from a store like she did earlier this month.
+So it wasn't unusual for her to buy a salad from a store as she did this month.
 The violent sickness that followed, including vomiting and severe abdominal pain, was a troubling first.

 It took four days for her to discover what caused the sickness: E. coli from tainted lettuce in the salad.

-"It was a scary process and I wouldn't want to go through it again," she said in an interview with Altoona's WTAJ-TV .
+"It was a scary process, and I wouldn't want to go through it again," she said in an interview with Altoona's WTAJ-TV .

 Zlupko spent four days in the hospital after becoming ill.
 Just before she was scheduled to be discharged, doctors informed her that she had a strain of E. coli.
+Her mother, Tina Zlupko, was relieved by the news.

 "Had we not gone back to the doctor and then gone to the emergency room, she could have gotten much sicker very quickly," Tina Zlupko wrote on Facebook.